pyrochat/mooc-led/cours/502/timers-dia.md

 // Timer_A1 Interrupt Vector (TAIV) handler
 #pragma vector=TIMER0_A1_VECTOR
 __interrupt void Timer_A1 (void) {
-  switch (TAIV) {    // discrimination des sources d'interruption case  2:           // CCR1 : not used
+  switch (TAIV) {    // discrimination des sources d’interruption case  2:           // CCR1 : not used
     break;
   case  4:           // CCR2 : not used